mabney/old-man-winter/Analysis2017/nationals_2017_R.md

 1. The top teams score about 70% of the time when they get possession of the disc.
 This is consistent whether they got the disc from a pull or from an opponent's turnover.
 2. The mid-level teams tended to have a higher chance of scoring, about 50% of the time, when they received the pull compared to when they got the disc from our turnover.
 3. In contrast, when we received the pull against a mid-level team, we scored only about 34% of the time without turning it over.
-(O-line what's up!!)
+(O-line what's up?!)
 We need to double that rate to step up to the next level.

 ## Conversion rates based on starting field position

 ![img](Figures/posit_conv_rate.png)

 In the left column are the statistics from games against the mid-level teams, while on the right are the games against the top teams.
 The top row shows how often we (in red) or our opponents (in black) score without turning it over when gaining possession a specified distance from the endzone.
-The start positions on the left side of the plots are more distant from the scoring endzone.
-On the bottom are the number of times the teams gained possession in each field area.
+The start positions on the left sides of the plots are more distant from the scoring endzone.
+The bottom bar charts are the number of times the teams gained possession in each field area.

 ### Takeaways